 “Retirement?
 Ha.
 If we didn’t have this business, you’d be bored as hell.”
 They both sipped from their mugs and gazed toward the vast foggy ocean.
 “We’ll be doing this forever.”

 Rémy returned to the front of his store after stacking boxes in the back room.
 A new shipment of confectionaries had come in from the belly of the daily ferry.
 He looked at himself in the mirror, which was obstructed by shelving containing various dry goods.
 He could see most of his physique on the dusty surface.
-For a middle-aged man, he was cited for having good muscle definition, and he liked to observe it for himself.
+For a middle-aged man, he was praised for his good muscle definition, and he liked to observe it for himself.

 He reviewed his selection of cured meats and aged cheeses and brought some to the front glass display.
 Good thing these get better with age.
 Grudgingly, upon examining his offerings, he found some items that he knew he must discard or eat.
 When the meat jerkied on its own, or when the cheese cracked, it was no longer fit for a customer.
 His jaws were strong from routinely cleaning up his hardened products via ingestion.